Lenox c.1921 W.H. Morley, Col. Kuser Pheasant Dinner Plate

-This dinner plate is almost certainly one of a kind.
-Made around 1921 and hand-painted by William H. Morley — considered by most the finest painter of Lenox porcelain — it is the same painted pheasant that graces one of the plates in the (finished, delivered) Kuser Pheasant Set; here with the gold-gilt band omitted; see and compare to the Christie’s auction photo, below.
+Museum worthy and truly one of a kind.
+This dinner plate, made around 1921 and hand-painted by William H. Morley — considered by most the finest painter of Lenox porcelain — is the same painted pheasant that graces one of the plates in the (finished, delivered) Kuser Pheasant Set; here with the gold-gilt band omitted; see and compare to the Christie’s auction photo, below.

 From a 1922 New York Times article that describes an exhibition at the Metropolitan Museum of Art, $1000 China Plate Shown at Museum, the following: